the avant-garde punk band shaking up moscow’s music scene | read | i-D

 2016 was a year of madness.
 In the midst of a worldwide political crisis, we're looking for a new language to confront what's to come in 2017.
 It's particularly poignant for young Russians facing the growing conservatism and their country's aggressive international politics.
-With the fashion world completely enchanted with Gosha Rubchinskiy's vision of post-Soviet youth, Russian artists and musicians are finding -- and questioning -- their places in a new global context.
-Providing just one answer are Moscow-based band Glintshake, who paint a vivid soundscape using the bold colours of Russian avant-garde.
+With the fashion world completely enchanted with Gosha Rubchinskiy's vision of post-Soviet youth, Russian artists and musicians are finding — and questioning — their places in a new global context.
+Providing just one answer are Moscow-based band Glintshake, who paint a vivid soundscape using the bold colors of Russian avant-garde.

-"Today pop music more and more often clings to contemporary art, but only in marketing strategies not sound -- melody and texture are just as weak, accessible and non-expressive.
-This has to change," reads Glintshake's manifesto for their latest album Оэщ Магзиу.
-In case you're wondering, the combination of Cyrillic letters doesn't mean anything -- it's just like an expressive "Whizz" or "Snap" from comic books.
+"Today pop music more and more often clings to contemporary art, but only in marketing strategies not sound — melody and texture are just as weak, accessible, and non-expressive.
+This has to change," reads Glintshake's manifesto for its latest album Оэщ Магзиу.
+In case you're wondering, the combination of Cyrillic letters doesn't mean anything — it's just like an expressive "Whizz" or "Snap" from comic books.
 Both the cryptic title and the manifesto are techniques inspired by radical futurists and artists of the Russian avant-garde who rose to prominence around the time of the Russian Revolution in 1917 that brought the Bolsheviks to power.
 In an era when Cyrillic letters pop up on T-shirts across the world, this approach seems more timely than ever.
-"It's time to make Malevich's Black Square an official Russian flag", Glintshake proclaim.
+"It's time to make Malevich's Black Square an official Russian flag," Glintshake proclaim.

-In 2016 Glintshake started navigating the unknown terrain of their own cultural heritage: they replaced the band name with two Cyrillic angular letters ГШ and immersed into experimenting with Russian language.
-Partly it was their own creative search but partly a newly-found drive for authenticity among the new generation (Russki Attrackion and their impromptu wild parties in unexpected locations is another example of a similar mood in contemporary Moscow).
+In 2016 Glintshake started navigating the unknown terrain of its own cultural heritage: the band replaced the band name with two Cyrillic angular letters ГШ and immersed into experimenting with Russian language.
+Partly it was the members' own creative search but partly a newly-found drive for authenticity among the new generation (Russki Attrackion and its impromptu wild parties in unexpected locations is another example of a similar mood in contemporary Moscow).
 Suddenly spitting out words in Russian felt more real and timely, like a stream of new blood injected into the online-powered international music scene.

 "We were looking for our own musical language, trying to inject pop music with recklessness and excess it's been missing for a long time," Jenya continues.
 "At some point along this path we switched to Russian and found new influences in classical music from 19th and 20th centuries, from Soviet rock and jazz, and Russian modernist art as a way to show the complete absurd and madness of living in Russia today."

 The Russian avant-garde movement for Glintshake has become one of the key inspirations.
 The influential wave of modern art flourished in the twilight years of the Russian Empire and during the birth of the Soviet Union reached its height in the period between the Russian Revolution of 1917 and 1932.
-Now in 2017, exactly a hundred years after the Revolution, avant-garde experiments with abstraction, Suprematism and Constructivism, as well as poetry, film, and photomontage, look unexpectedly timely.
-The bold colours and angular shapes of the era have reemerged in many works of art, film and fashion -- and is probably not a coincidence that a meeting of Gosha Rubchinskiy and Kanye West took place at Alexander Rodchenko exhibition in Moscow in autumn last year.
+Now in 2017, exactly a hundred years after the Revolution, avant-garde experiments with abstraction, Suprematism, and Constructivism, as well as poetry, film, and photomontage, look unexpectedly timely.
+The bold colors and angular shapes of the era have reemerged in many works of art, film, and fashion — and is probably not a coincidence that a meeting of Gosha Rubchinskiy and Kanye West took place at Alexander Rodchenko exhibition in Moscow in fall last year.
 Translating the unruly energy of the art movement into sound is Glintshake's main preoccupation.

 "Everything in the world is cyclical.
 One could see avant-garde boom coming a couple of years ago.
 Today it's becoming a bit absurd in terms of how massive it is.
 But I really do love the 20s, I am a fan of Rodchenko, El Lisitskiy, the futurists..."
 Kate states.